Murray Orbuch, MD

 When you’re struggling with abdominal pain or diarrhea and you don’t know why, you may need an endoscopy or colonoscopy, diagnostic procedures that visually examine your gastrointestinal tract.
-At SoHo Gastroenterology: Dr. Murray Orbuch, MD, which has two convenient locations in SoHo, Manhattan, board-certified gastroenterologist Dr. Orbuch can perform an endoscopy or colonoscopy and provide answers to your questions.
+At SoHo Gastroenterology: Dr. Murray Orbuch, MD, with two convenient locations in SoHo and the Financial district, Manhattan, board-certified gastroenterologist Dr. Orbuch can perform an endoscopy or colonoscopy and provide answers to your questions.
 To schedule an evaluation, call your nearest SoHo office or request an appointment online today.

 An endoscopy refers to any procedure that’s performed using a gastrointestinal endoscope, a flexible tube outfitted with a light and camera that’s used to visually evaluate your gastrointestinal tract.